Search

 How long is the procedure?

-The time it takes to perform a vulvoplasty, vaginoplasty and labiaplasty varies depending on the specific goals of the patient in the procedure.
-For example, how many skin or tissue grafts are taken, whether an orchiectomy (testicle removal) will need to be performed simultaneously, etc. Procedures can take between 2 to 9 hours.
+The time it takes to perform a vulvaplasty, vaginoplasty and labiaplasty varies depending on the specific goals of the patient in the procedure.
+For example, how many skin or tissue grafts are taken, whether an orchiectomy (testicle removal) will need to be performed simultaneously, etc. Procedures can take between 3-4 hours.

 What is the recovery process like?

-Light bleeding should stop 48 hours after surgery.
-Up to the 8th week of recovery, it is normal to experience a yellow or brown vaginal discharge.
+Bleeding and spotting is expected from the incisions for up to 6 weeks post-op..
+It is normal to experience vaginal discharge in the first few months post-op.
 Swelling and bruising should also greatly subside by this time.
-That said, patients will likely not get a sense of the final appearance of their vulva until 4-6 months post-op.
+That said, patients will likely not get a sense of the final appearance of their vulva until 3-6 months post-op.

-What is urination like after a vulvoplasty or vaginoplasty?
+What is urination like after a vulvaplasty or vaginoplasty?

-For the first few days after the operation, patients will urinate out of a catheter, which can be a source of discomfort.
-Even after the catheter is removed, it is common to experience spraying or dribbling while urinating until the pelvic floor is strengthened.
-For this and other reasons, we highly recommend that patients committ to pelvic floor strengthening physical therapy after bottom surgery.
+For the first 8 days after the operation, patients will have an indwelling urethral catheter, which can be a source of discomfort.
+Even after the catheter is removed, it is common to experience spraying while urinating until the swelling has resolved.

 Generally speaking, we recommend that after urinating or using the bathroom, patients wipe from front to back.
 This will help prevent contamination of the vaginal microbiome with the anus.